pjakiela/ECON523/exercises/E3-DD1.md

 ```
 ssc install blindschemes
 ```
 This will allow you to use the colors `sea` and `vermillion` from the Okabe-Ito colorblind-friendly palette, as shown in the sample code.
-Adapt the code to make your graph as possible to the one below.
+Adapt the code to make your graph as close possible to the one below.
 ```
 twoway (connected Rate1 Year, ///
 	color(vermillion) msymbol(o) msize(small) lw(thin)) ///